kolliparajaswanth/Python-Programming/Index.md

 + d - Check whether given number is even or odd
 + e - Displaying grade of student obtained by 5 subjects marks
 + f - Display decimal equivalents of 1,1/2,1/3,1/4.......1/10 using for loop
-+ g - Write a program to find sum of all prime numbers upto 100
++ g - Sum of all prime numbers upto 100
-+ h - NULL
++ h - Cumulative product using user defined functions
-+ i - NULL
++ i - Sum of even valued terms in fibonacci series upto 10000 using functions
-+ j - NULL
++ j - Basic math operations using packages
-+ k - NULL
++ k - Find GCD and LCD using math module
 + l - String after removing vowels from given string
 + m - NULL